baselime/docs/integrations/slack/commands.md

 order: -3
 ---

-You can use the `/baselime` command to intercat with Baselime straight from Slack.
+You can use the `/baselime` command to interact with Baselime straight from Slack.

 ---